Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script copies every signature and OOF file as-is, with one exception: When tags are defined in the file name, these tags are removed.

 Tags must be placed before the file extension and be separated from the base filename with a period.

+If you can't or don't want to use file name based tags, you can also place them in an ini file.
+See '.\templates\sample signatures ini file.ini' and '.\templates\sample OOF ini file.ini' for samples file with further explanations.

 Examples:
 - `'Company external German.docx'` -> `'Company external German.htm'`, no changes